HomeDirectoriesBusiness Directory Myths to Ditch in 2025

 What if… your competitors are listed in premium directories while you’re only focusing on free options?
 They’re likely gaining authority, visibility, and trust signals that you’re missing out on.

-Success Stories
+Success stories

 An online boutique specialising in sustainable fashion struggled to build trust with local customers despite having a physical showroom.
-After implementing a strategic directory listing campaign across both general and niche directories, they saw:
+After running a strategic directory listing campaign across both general and niche directories, they saw:

 • 67% increase in local organic traffic